 1.3 The Yorkshire and Humber Care Record (YHCR) supports the delivery of integrated care by providing health and social care professionals with a single point of access to information about a service user, collected from their separate medical and care records.

-1.4 Processing such information is subject to the Data Protection Act 2018,
+1.4 Processing such information is subject to the Data Protection Act 2018.

 1.5 Service users must be informed about the YHCR.